Candidiasis in Children

 - New symptoms

-Key points about candidiasis
+Key points about candidiasis in children

 - Candidiasis is an infection caused by yeast.